KejPi/AbracaDABra/README.md

 The scanning results are displayed in the table and as red circles on the map.
 The blue circle is the location specified in the TII settings.
 You can select any row in the table by clicking on it and the corresponding transmitter is shown as a bubble on the map with detailed information shown in the bottom right corner (see screenshot above).
 It also works the other way around by clicking the red circle on the map.
 Selection of multiple rows is also supported.
 In this case the corresponding dots are shown on the map but no details about the transmitters are available.
 The table can be sorted by any column by clicking on its header.
 It is possible to display the ensemble structure by double clicking on the row or from the context menu shown with a right mouse click (Precise mode only).

 Results of scanning can be stored to a CSV file using the "Save as CSV" menu item.
 The scanner tool does not store the results "on the fly" during scanning by default but it can be configured to do so by enabling AutoSave option in menu.
 Scanning log is stored as CVS file in `scanner` directory under [data storage](#data-storage) folder.
+Application stores GPS location of the receiver when it is enabled in TII settings.
 You can also load previously stored CSV files to display the results.
-Please note that this CSV file replaces the contents of the table and since receiver location is not stored in the file, transmitter distances will be calculated using the current location known by application.
+Please note that this CSV file replaces the contents of the table.
+When GPS location of the receiver is found in the log, application shows the first valid location as blue dot on the map and calculated distances from this location, when GPS location is not the the log, application uses current location to calculate the distances.

 Individual transmitters in scanning results can be marked as local (known) transmitters using context menu (multiple transmitters can be selected and marked as local at once).
 These local (known) transmitters can be excluded from results view using "Hide local (known) transmitters" option in Scanner tool menu.
 Furthermore, when local transmitters are hidden, they are not exported to CSV.